What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What can the prudent employer do to ensure physical distancing in temporal terms?

 In order to ensure physical distancing employers may need to consider changes to employees working hours to have staggered starting times, changing shift requirements, splitting workforce into teams, etc.

 This may lead to various employment issues – including changes to employment terms re different shifts.
 Some of these changes will require the employee’s prior consent to be obtained in writing, and employers will also need to consider consultation of the social and economic committee to implement changes to terms and conditions.
 In this respect, it is usually a requirement in France, that the social and economic committee should be consulted, before the employer can take certain actions.
 However, given the current situation, the Government has enacted a regulation authorising employers only to consult the social and economic committee only after the implementation of a decision in certain areas (such as working time).

 - Consider what changes to employment terms may be necessary

 - Consider whether the social and economic committee need to be consulted

 What protections should the prudent employer consider implementing, in addition to physical distancing?

-Except for healthcare professionals, the employer shall provide FFP1 masks or alternative masks for non-health use, known as “general public” masks, developed in the context of the COVID-19 pandemic.
+Except for healthcare professionals, the employer shall provide FFP1 masks or alternative masks for non-health use, known as “general public with filtering capacity superior to 90%” masks, developed in the context of the COVID-19 pandemic (these are also known as category 1 face masks).
 The employer can also provide visors, gloves or glasses for example.

 Employees refusing to wear a face mask where such item is required may be subject to disciplinary sanctions.